kyr0/node-libsharedmemory/README.md

 ## Limits

 `libsharedmemory` does only support the following datatypes:
+- `String` (`readString`, `writeString`)
+- `Float32Array` (`readFloatArray`, `writeFloatArray`)
-- String
+- `Float64Array` (`readDoubleArray`, `writeDoubleArray`)

-- Number (float32)
+- This library doesn't care for endinanness.
+This should be naturally fine because shared memory shouldn't be shared between different machine architectures.
+However, if you plan to copy the shared buffer onto a network layer prototcol, make sure to add an endianess indication bit.

-On Windows: Atm no support for shared memory persistency after the process that writes the memory quits.
+- At the time of writing, there is no support for shared memory persistency on Windows.
+Shared memory is lost after the writing process is killed.

 ## Build